 -

-Formal or celebratory occasions — the three-dimensional relief gives a touch of distinction that sets them apart from a simple plain button, without being excessive for a wedding, dinner, or presentation.
+Formal or celebratory occasions — the three-dimensional relief provides a touch of distinction that sets them apart from a simple smooth stud, without being excessive for a wedding, dinner, or presentation.

 -

-Sets with multiple earrings — the circular button format works well as a base piece in the first piercing while the second or third tier wears something more striking.
+Sets with multiple earrings — the circular stud format works well as a base piece in the first piercing while the second or third piercing features something more striking.

-In the symbolic tradition of crystals and stones, the silver flower is associated with renewal, gentle transformation, and new cycles — ideas shared with Celtic plant jewelry and floral ornaments from Mediterranean cultures.
+In the symbolic tradition of crystals and stones, the silver flower is associated with renewal, gentle transformation, and new cycles — ideas shared with Celtic art's botanical jewelry and the floral ornaments of Mediterranean cultures.

 The symbolic and spiritual associations described belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.